mainawycliffe/ripper-the-github-griller/README.md

-# GitHub Griller
+# Ripper - The GitHub Griller

-GitHub Griller is a Gemini powered darkly humorous, Halloween/dev-themed web app that lets you enter a GitHub username and get roasted with developer-centric, spooky jokes based on your publicly available Github Activities (repos & commits).
+Ripper is a Gemini powered darkly humorous, Halloween/dev-themed web app that lets you enter a GitHub username and get roasted with developer-centric, spooky jokes based on your publicly available Github Activities (repos & commits).
 Built with Genkit, Firebase and Angular, it features a modern UI, modal roast cards, and social sharing.